jai-x/jai-x.github.io/srcs/mcdonalds_wifi_review.md

 yields any additional benefit when using the wifi here (as I am not one), but the captive portal does provide an option to login with an O2 customer account.

-There are two available SSIDs for the service.
-There are `McDonald's Free Wifi` and `O2 Wifi`.
+There are two available SSIDs for the service; `McDonald's Free Wifi` and `O2 Wifi`.
 Presumably the O2 SSID is for the benefit of O2 customers in which they provide wifi access points for them with a shared SSID.
 As with most public wifi, the access point for these SSIDs was unsecured, with no form of